Try this simple table manners lesson at the dinner table tonight.

 - how to cut food correctly?

 - what a proper bite size is?
-Hint- it’s the same size as a quarter!
+It’s about the size of a quarter!

 - the silent signals of silverware?